asshah4/asshah4.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 ---

 <p class="message">
-  Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+  Howdy!
+This is the start of an online display of a growing collection of work, articles, research, etc.
 </p>

+## Me

+My name is Anish Shah, a resident physician with an interest in programming, biostatistics, epidemiology, and cardiology.

 ## Setup